pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

     TypeError: cannot concatenate 'str' and 'int' objects

-In short, how do I access the original text in the parse action for an originalTextFor().parse element?
+In short, how do I access the original text in the parse action for an `originalTextFor().parse` element?

 Thanks Much! pyparsing is just amazing and has saved my bacon many times now.
 Thanks so much for creating it!

 #### 2011-01-14 10:06:02 - ptmcg
-Can you post the expression where you use originalTextFor?
+Can you post the expression where you use `originalTextFor`?
 You should be getting a string, not an int.
 #### 2011-01-14 14:27:44 - DesiLinguist
 Sure.